 “Don’t be ridiculous.”

-“Oriphiel.”
-Her voice was stern and stopped him cold.
+“Oriphiel.
+Enough.”
+Her voice was stern in a way he’d never heard before and it stopped him cold.
 “We were living on borrowed time, anyway, you know that, right?
 He was already headed my direction.
-Maybe you sped it up by a day or two – a week, maybe, but he was already on his way.
+Maybe you sped it up by a day or two – a week at the outside, but he was already on his way.
 It was only a matter of time till something triggered him.”

 “I should have gone through with it!”